pznger/MGCA-Codes/README.md

 ## Paper Information
 [arXiv:2504.14130](https://arxiv.org/abs/2504.14130)

-Thank you for your interest in our work!Detailed instructions on how to run the code will be provided once the source code is released.The code is coming soon~
+Thank you for your interest in our work!
+The code is coming soon~